monikaasidhu/Mess-Management-System/readme.md

 ## 🎯 Overview

-The **Mess Management System** is a full-stack web application designed to streamline hostel mess operations.
+The **Mess Management System** is a full stack web application designed to streamline hostel mess operations.
 It enables students to manage meal registrations, provide feedback, and submit complaints, while administrators can efficiently manage menus, process complaints, and oversee mess operations.

 Built with the MERN stack (MongoDB, Express, React, Node.js) and deployed on Vercel with Supabase authentication and PostgreSQL database, this system provides a robust, scalable solution for modern hostel management.